jeras/TCB/doc/PERI.md

 # Peripherals

+This section describes various design considerations for TCP peripherals, with at least some fucus on a RISC-V ISA CPU based SoC.

-## RISC-V related recommendations
+## RISC-V related considerations

-This section attempts to provide recommendations for designing memory mapped peripherals to be used with a RISC-V CPU.
+This section attempts to provide considerations for designing memory mapped peripherals to be used with a RISC-V CPU.
 The focus is on instructions containing an immediate, since those are the source of relevant limitations.